Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 Remember all the stuff that went on in South Carolina.

-And McCain was out, he was he was he was uh the media's favored candidate in 2000 and so forth.
+He was the media's favored candidate in 2000 and so forth.

-So when you have when you have primaries, the rank and file can not only overrule the party bosses, they can actually make the party bosses behave better.
+So when you have primaries, the rank and file can not only overrule the party bosses, they can actually make the party bosses behave better.

-If Skazafava had had to face a primary, and the prospect of getting drubbed in the primary, people like Michael Steele and Newt might not have supported her because they don't want to be associated with a drubbing by the base.
+If Scazafava had had to face a primary and the prospect of getting drubbed in the primary, people like Michael Steele and Newton might not have supported her because they don't want to be associated with a drubbing by the base.

-they tried to get away with one this time because there was no primary, so they sense an opportunity to show everybody how nuanced and centrist they are so that they can attract uh respect and love and adoration from the from the Beltway media and so forth.
+So they sense an opportunity to show everybody how nuanced and centrist they are so that they can attract respect and love and adoration from the Beltway media and so forth.

-They run around and they oh well we don't have any, we don't have any uh elected representatives from the Northeast.
+They run around and they go, oh, we don't have any elected representatives from the Northeast.

-That's right, because they've all run as moderates and liberals and been shiracked.
+That's right, because they've all run as moderates and liberals and been shirked.

-If you're gonna be a moderate or liberal, be a Democrat.
+If you're going to be a moderate or liberal, be a Democrat.

 If you want to be a Republican and you want to win, be a conservative.